 - Why some popular options for getting out of debt don’t work.

-- What to do after you get out of debt.
+- What to do after you get achieve freedom from debt.

-This is a long post, but the payoff is huge!
+This is a seriously long post, but the payoff is huge!
 So let’s get started…

 How to Achieve a “Get Out of Debt” Mindset